Natalie Morales (actress): Acting

-Morales's most recent television series is the NBC multi-camera sitcom Abby's, created by Josh Malmuth and executive produced by Parks and Recreation creator Michael Schur.
+Morales was in the television series Abby's, an NBC multi-camera sitcom created by Josh Malmuth and executive produced by Parks and Recreation creator Michael Schur.
 Their third series for the network, it premiered on March 28, 2019.
-Later that year, Morales was cast as Michelle in the second season of the Netflix black comedy series Dead to Me (2019).
+Later that year, Morales was cast as Michelle in the Netflix black comedy series Dead to Me, appearing in seasons 2 and 3.

+In 2022, Morales was cast as Kate Danton in season 3 of The Morning Show.
+The following year, Morales was cast as pediatric surgeon Dr. Monica Beltran in Season 20 of Grey's Anatomy.

+In 2025, Variety ranked My Dead Friend Zoe as one of the 10 Best Movies of the year.
+She was also cast as Cassie in the Amazon MGM Studios rom-com You Deserve Each Other.

 Directing

 In 2021, Morales directed teen comedy Plan B starring Victoria Moroles and Kuhoo Verma.
-The story revolves around two teens looking for the plan b pill after a night of a regrettable first sexual encounter.
+The story revolves around two teens looking for the plan b pill after a regrettable first sexual encounter.
 The film earned critical acclaim with critics praising Morales' direction including Linda Holmes of NPR who wrote, "The creators and the cast deserve enormous credit for how deftly the broader comedy here is balanced with genuine fear and frustration, and how unexpectedly parts of the film unfold.
 A lot of it is somehow structurally familiar but specifically surprising."

 That same year she also directed the drama film Language Lessons (2021) which she co-wrote with writer-director Mark Duplass.
 They both star in the feature, which they filmed during the COVID-19 pandemic.
 The film is set over Zoom as a Spanish teacher (Morales) communicates with her student (Duplass).
 Katie Erbland, critic of IndieWire praised Morales' work on the film writing "Morales’ winning Language Lessons offers one of the best uses of the format yet, a 'Zoom film' that utilizes its constraints to craft an intimate, expressive two-hander, no fatigue in sight".
 The film had its debut at the 71st Berlin International Film Festival in March 2021 to positive reviews, and was released in September 2021.

 Personal life

+In January 2010, at age 25, Morales fell down approximately 20 steps at the Metropolitan Opera in New York City, landing face-first on a balcony wall.
+She sustained major facial injuries and underwent emergency reconstructive surgery following the accident.

-On June 30, 2017, Morales stated on social media that she identifies as queer.
-Morales uses she/they pronouns.
+On June 30, 2017, Morales stated on social media that she is queer.